jakhangir-esanov/Bugafolio/README.md

 Additionally, it offers various features to access critical information about companies, employees, financial plans, budgets, and expenditures.

-# Key Features
+## Key Features

-- Income Management: Track and manage your company's income effortlessly.
+- **Management:** Track and manage your company's income effortlessly.
 Input and categorize income sources for better financial insights.

-- Expense Management: Keep a close eye on your company's expenses.
+- **Expense Management:** Keep a close eye on your company's expenses.
 Log and categorize expenditures to maintain a clear overview of your financial health.

-- Company Information: Access detailed information about your company, including its profile, history, and contact details.
+- **Company Information:** Access detailed information about your company, including its profile, history, and contact details.

-- Employee Management: Manage employee data, including their roles, salaries, and contact information.
+- **Employee Management:** Manage employee data, including their roles, salaries, and contact information.

-- Financial Plans: Create and analyze financial plans to set goals, monitor progress, and make informed financial decisions.
+- **Financial Plans:** Create and analyze financial plans to set goals, monitor progress, and make informed financial decisions.

-- Budget Tracking: Set budgets for different aspects of your company and monitor your expenses to ensure you stay within your financial limits.
+- **Budget Tracking:** Set budgets for different aspects of your company and monitor your expenses to ensure you stay within your financial limits.

-- Expenditure Analysis: Get insights into your company's spending patterns through detailed expenditure reports.
+- **Expenditure Analysis:** Get insights into your company's spending patterns through detailed expenditure reports.

 # How to use